-‘Real Housewives Of New York’ Bethenny Frankel Talks Parenting And Daughter Bryn
+#RHONY Bethenny Boasts She Goes Without A Nanny

-The star of Real Housewives of New York, Bethenny Frankel is speaking out about her daughter with ex-husband Jason Hoppy, and talking about her parenting style.
-Frankel is proud of not needing or using a nanny when she is with daughter Bryn.
-Though Bethenny says that parenting can be complicated, at least in the early years it’s not much different from training your dog.
+Real Housewives of New York star Bethenny Frankel is opening up about her daughter with ex-husband Jason Hoppy and talking about her parenting style.
+Frankel is proud of not needing or using a nanny when she is with daughter, Bryn.
+Although Bethenny says that parenting can be complicated, at least in the early years, it’s not much different from training your dog.

 “Kids are like dogs.
 They have to know where the wee-wee pads is.
 ‘This is where you pee and his is where you don’t pee.'”

 But even though the Real Housewives of New York star thinks that parenting is smooth sailing, Bethenny is finding that dealing with her ex isn’t.
-Frankel’s ex, Jason Hoppy seems to be doing his best to disrupt Bethenny’s life.
+Frankel’s ex, Jason Hoppy, seems to be doing his best to disrupt Bethenny’s life.
 Recently, Jason Hoppy was arrested for stalking and harassment after bombarding Bethenny with emails and texts.
 Hoppy also attempted to confront Bethenny in front of Bryn’s school.
-Though their divorce is finally after much legal wrangling, Hoppy can’t seem to leave his ex-wife alone.
+Although their divorce is finally over after much legal wrangling, Hoppy can’t seem to leave his ex-wife alone.
 Many of Jason Hoppy’s messages take a threatening tone.

 “We could have a much different relationship but you’re unwilling to shut your mouth about me and my daughter [a]nd refuse to cooperate.
 Ball[‘]s in your court to change it.
 I’m happy to meet for to discuss.
 And you know you’re the problem.
 But if not I wil[l] proceed as I see fit.”

 After Jason Hoppy’s arrest, he asked the judge to throw out the charges against him, but that request was denied.
-But RHONY Bethenny Frankel says she’s not going to let the drama stop her from making the most of her time with daughter Bryn.
+RHONY Bethenny Frankel says she’s not going to let the drama stop her from making the most of her time with Bryn.
 Bethenny Frankel says she likes to spoil Bryn, but she “doesn’t negotiate with terrorists.”

 “I’m liberal and I like to spoil, but I lay down the hammer when it’s time.”